ShaikhBorhanUddin/Machine-Learning-Based-Health-Insurance-Premium-Prediction-System/README.md

 As a result the maximum allowable diastolic blood pressure value is dynamically adjusted based on the selected systolic value.
 This prevents physiologically invalid combinations from being entered.

-Certain medical indicators correspond directly to input fields used by the model:

-- Blood pressure values → Hypertension indicator

-- Blood sugar values → Diabetes indicator

-To prevent contradictory inputs (for example: `150/130` BP but selecting `Hypertension = No`), tooltips were added to guide users when filling out the Hypertension and Diabetes fields.
+Certain medical indicators correspond directly to input fields used by the model: Blood pressure values → Hypertension indicator and  Blood sugar values → Diabetes indicator.
+To prevent contradictory inputs (for example: `150/130` BP but selecting `Hypertension = No`), tooltips were added to guide users when filling out the `Hypertension` and `Diabetes` fields.
+Insurance-related financial parameters such as `Deductible` and `Copay` may not be familiar to many users.
+To reduce confusion and prevent arbitrary inputs, tooltips were also added explaining these terms directly within the interface.
+This helps users provide more realistic inputs when exploring premium predictions.

 ## Practical Applications